pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

 Customer save handlers special PHP classes that are executed when a customer gets saved and can be used to normalize, validate, optimize or modify customers on save.

+Customer save handlers need to be registered as symfony services with the tag `"cmf.customer_save_handler"`.
-It's possible to add multiple customer save handlers to one project.
-Take a look at the [`CustomerSaveHandlerInterface`](https://github.com/pimcore/customer-data-framework/blob/master/src/CustomerSaveHandler/CustomerSaveHandlerInterface.php) to find out how they can be implemented.
+So it is possible to add multiple customer save handlers to one project.
+Take a look at the [`CustomerSaveHandlerInterface`](https://github.com/pimcore/customer-data-framework/blob/master/src/CustomerSaveHandler/CustomerSaveHandlerInterface.php) for how to implement them.
 The interface consists of methods for each Pimcore object event (`preAdd`, `postAdd`, `preUpdate` etc.).

 Additionally it is possible to get the original customer object from the database.
-This could be useful if you would like to compare if some fields got changed.
+This is handy to compare if some fields got changed.

-Customer save handlers need to be registered as symfony services with the tag `"cmf.customer_save_handler"`.

 ###### Example service definition
 ```yaml